 Israel joined the EGA negotiations in January 2015, followed by Turkey and Iceland in May in the same year.
-As of February 2016, 46 members are participating in the negotiations.
+As of February 2017, 46 members are participating in the negotiations.

-Japan will cooperate with other relevant countries and make active efforts in promoting these negotiations to strengthen the competitiveness of Japanese industries, contribute to global environmental issues, and revitalize the WTO as a negotiation venue, seeking to conclude the negotiations as early as possible in 2016.
+Although the future negotiation schedule is still unknown, Japan has been putting some efforts into creating momentum for the early recommencement of the negotiation process, such as holding the EGA Beijing Symposium at METI's initiative in August 2017.
+Japan will continue to cooperate with other relevant countries and make active efforts in promoting these negotiations to strengthen the competitiveness of Japanese industries, contribute to global environmental issues, and revitalize the WTO as a negotiation venue, seeking to conclude the negotiations as early as possible.